-DWD 140.07 Prehearing conference.
-(1) After an appeal is filed, the appeal tribunal may direct the parties to appear before the appeal tribunal for a prehearing conference.
-In determining whether a prehearing conference is necessary, the appeal tribunal may consider any of the following criteria:

-- (a) The complexity of issues. - (b) The number of possible witnesses. - (c) Documentary evidence. - (d) The number of parties involved. - (e) Other facts which would tend to prolong the hearing. - (2) Prehearing conferences may be conducted in person, by telephone or by videoconference.
+- DWD 140.07 Prehearing conference.
+(1) After an appeal is filed, an administrative law judge may direct the parties to appear before the administrative law judge for a prehearing conference.
+In determining whether a prehearing conference is necessary, the administrative law judge may consider the following criteria: - (a) The complexity of issues. - (b) The number of possible witnesses. - (c) Documentary evidence. - (d) The number of parties involved. - (e) Other facts which would tend to prolong the hearing. - (2) Prehearing conferences may be conducted in person or by telephone.
 The date and time for the prehearing conference shall be set by the hearing office.
-Parties shall have at least 10 calendar days' notice of the prehearing conference.
-The appeal tribunal may adjourn the conference or order additional prehearing conferences. - (3) Following the prehearing conference, the appeal tribunal shall issue an order with respect to the course of the conference on any of the following matters: - (a) Definition and simplification of the issues of fact and law. - (b) Stipulations of fact and agreements concerning the identity of or authenticity of documents.
+Parties shall have at least 10 days notice of the prehearing conference.
+The administrative law judge may adjourn the conference or order additional prehearing conferences. - (3) Following the prehearing conference, the administrative law judge shall issue an order with respect to the course of the conference on any or all of the following matters: - (a) Definition and simplification of the issues of fact and law. - (b) Stipulations of fact and agreements concerning the identity of or authenticity of documents. - (c) Limitation of the number of witnesses and the exchange of the names of witnesses. - (d) Stipulations relating to alternative methods of evidence submission and acceptance. - (e) Such other matters as may aid in the disposition of the appeal. - (4) If a party fails to appear or is unprepared to participate in a prehearing conference, the administrative law judge may conduct a conference and enter the prehearing order without participation by the party.